Saints Theodores Greek Orthodox Church: Heritage listing

 Saints Theodores Greek Orthodox Church was listed on the Queensland Heritage Register on 25 August 2000 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 Saints Theodores Greek Orthodox Church is important in demonstrating the pattern of Greek migration and settlement in Queensland, and the role of the Townsville Greek Community in meeting the needs of their Orthodox parishioners.

-The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Saints Theodores Church demonstrates rare external and internal architecture and decoration associated with Greek Orthodox religious practice and traditions in a Queensland (or Australian) context.

-The place is important because of its aesthetic significance.

 This Church also exhibits particular aesthetic characteristics contributing to the streetscape of Sturt Street, Townsville, valued not only by the local Greek Orthodox parishioners, but also the Townsville and broader Queensland community.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 This place has a special association with the important Greek migrant community to Queensland that developed during the 19th and 20th centuries, and now continues into the present 21st century.

-The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-In particular this Church stands testament to the strong sense of identity and cooperation exhibited by the Greek Community of Townsville from its formation in the 1940s to the present.